Cyfrin/moccasin/moccasin/msig_cli/README.md

 - [x] Add more owners and a threshold while deploying locally
 - [x] Display SafeTx internal transactions in pretty_print
 - [x] Add support for gas token estimation
-- [ ] Add support for raw data internal transactions
+- [x] Add support for raw data internal transactions
-- [ ] Add proper typing to prompts and functions
 - [ ] Improve function parameter type handling (arrays, bytes, etc.)
 - [ ] Improve test suite and add more scenarios
+- [ ] Add proper typing to prompts and functions
+- [ ] Consider addin a new wokflow from encoded SafeTx msg and domains rathen than JSON
 - [ ] Prompt metamask when we init account, sign and broadcast
+- [ ] Consider grouping all tx-related commands under `mox msig tx` with flags for build, sign, broadcast
 - [ ] Consider adding `sign` to sign simple messages in the future
 - [ ] See if we can convert all process with boa rather than w3 (maybe run it on pyevm)
-- [ ] Consider grouping all tx-related commands under `mox msig tx` with flags for build, sign, broadcast

 # Troubleshooting